Typical agoraphobia symptoms include:

 - Inability to leave your home (housebound) or only able to leave it if someone else goes with you

 - Overdependence on others

-In addition, you may also have signs and symptoms similar to a panic attack, including:
+In addition, you may have signs and symptoms of a panic attack, such as:

 - Trouble breathing

 - Feeling shaky, numb or tingling

 - Chest pain or pressure

 - Lightheadedness or dizziness